jamasoftware-ps/py-jama-script-runner/README.md

     #### Custom Widgets:
     You can choose from the following type of Input widget for your fields.
     * String Field Widget
-    * Radio Button Widget
+    * Radio Button Field Widget
+    * Combobox Field Widget
+    * File Chooser Field Widget
-    * Directory Chooser Widget
+    * Directory Chooser Field Widget
     * additional widget types to be added in the future such as File chooser, ComboBox, and other common form elements.

     This is an example custom widget dictionary declaration: